Access the Apigee Community

 Apigee Developer Services portal (or simply, the portal) is a template portal for content and community management.
 It is based on the open source Drupal project.
 The default setup allows creating and managing API documentation, forums, and blogs.
 A built-in test console allows testing of APIs in real time from within the portal.

 Apart from content management, the portal has various features for community management such as manual/automatic user registration and moderating user comments.
-Role-Based Access Control (RBAC) model controls the access to features on the the portal.
+Role-Based Access Control (RBAC) model controls the access to features on the portal.
 For example, you can enable controls to allow registered user to create forum posts, use test consoles, and so on.

 Apigee Edge Monetization Services